nbren12/personal-website/content/post/2021-version-pinning.md

 computers-within-a computer.

 There are several tools for doing this which have varying degrees of isolation.
 In rough order:
-- Language specific tools like  only isolate python dependencies.
+- Language-specific tools like  only isolate python dependencies.
 - [conda] environments extend virtualenvs but also handle many non-python libraries.
-- Linux chroots and docker containers cannot see the file system or environmental variables of the broaders system by default, but use the same kernel as the host operating system.[^5]
+- Linux chroots and Docker containers cannot see the file system or environmental variables of the broader system by default, but use the same kernel as the host operating system.[^5]
 - Virtual Machines go a step further and even isolate operating system.
 Generally speaking, the more isolated a sub-environment it is, the more laborious it is to use and virtualenvs are very simple.